GoogleCloudPlatform/prometheus-engine/doc/api.md

 </em>
 </td>
 <td>
+<p>Exports is an EXPERIMENTAL feature that specifies additional, optional endpoints to export to,
-<p>Exports specifies additional exporting mechanism on top of Google Cloud Monitoring collection.
+on top of Google Cloud Monitoring collection.
-Note: To disable integrated export to Google Cloud Monitoring specify a non-matching filter in Collection.</p>
+Note: To disable integrated export to Google Cloud Monitoring specify a non-matching filter in the &ldquo;collection.filter&rdquo; field.</p>
 </td>
 </tr>
 <tr>